Brian Zembic: The bet

 The two established a contract to work out the details.
 Zembic would pay for the operation to have 38C implants placed under his pec muscles.
 Jobo placed the money with a third party to guarantee payment if Zembic won the bet.
-For a few months in 1996 he didn't follow through with the wager but in the fall of 1996 Zembic lost a large amount of money playing the stock market and sought out a surgeon to go through with the procedure in order to win the $100,000 prize to cover his losses.
+For a few months in 1996, he didn't follow through with the wager, but in the fall of 1996 Zembic lost a large amount of money playing the stock market and sought out a surgeon to go through with the procedure in order to win the $100,000 prize to cover his losses.

-Through his gambling contacts he found a cosmetic surgeon who was also a gambler and after a few games of backgammon Zembic was able to get the $4,500 surgery in exchange for forgiving the doctor's debt.
+Through his gambling contacts, he found a cosmetic surgeon (who was also a gambler).
+After a few games of backgammon, Zembic was able to get the $4,500 surgery in exchange for forgiving the doctor's debt.
 In October 1996, Zembic underwent the breast augmentation surgery in New York City.
 Jobo upon hearing that Zembic had undergone surgery offered to buy out the bet by paying $50,000 to cancel the wager but Zembic refused and said he would see the wager through for the full year and full $100,000.
 In October 1997, he fulfilled the arrangements of the bet and Jobo deposited the full $100,000 into a Swiss bank account.

 After the one-year mark passed, he became a celebrity of sorts because of the wager.
 In 1999, his tale was the title feature in a book of short stories called The man with the $100,000 breasts and other gambling stories.
+Decades later, he still has the implants inside his chest, saying "They'll fall apart, sooner or later, or they might last.
+At my age, I don't care".

 Other wagers

-Although Zembic is a notorious gambler, he claims the 'breast bet' remains the most stupid he has ever accepted.
+Although Zembic is a notorious gambler, he claims the "breast bet" remains the most stupid he has ever accepted.
 He has taken part in other wagers, including one for $14,000 when he lived in a bathroom for a week before the people he took the bet with bought him out for $7,000.
-He once played famous poker player Doyle Brunson in a ping pong game where the winner, Zembic, took $14,000.
+He once played famous poker player Doyle Brunson in a ping pong game where Zembic took $14,000.
 On another bet he slept the night in New York's Central Park with $20,000 on his person.
-He also lived in a box for a week to win another $25,000.
+He also lived in a box for a week to earn another $25,000.

 Other work

-On March 25, 2005, Zembic played in the Season 2 of World Series of Blackjack where he lost to Jason Geraci, Michelle Richards, "MIT Mike" Aponte, and Eric Kiel (winner of a million dollar tournament) in round 9.
+On March 25, 2005, Zembic played in the Season 2 of World Series of Blackjack where he lost to Jason Geraci, Michelle Richards,Mike Aponte, and Eric Kiel (winner of a million dollar tournament) in round 9.
 Zembic is also a professional magician.